nyoshimizu/benfordspy/README.md

 These are the parameters that guide the analysis.

 * *testtype*: A number of significance tests are available, as described above.
-They are set using the *testtype* parameter, and can be set to "Kuiper", "KS", "m", or "d", the latter two corresponding to Leemis' and Cho and Gaines' tests, respectively.
+They are set using the *testtype* parameter, and can be set to "Kuiper," "KS," "m," or "d," the latter two corresponding to Leemis' and Cho and Gaines' tests, respectively.
 * *plottest*: This flag, when True, will generate a plot to view the results using Matplotlib.
 * *printsignificance*: This flag, when True, will print the results of the significance test to the output.